Tupelov/Atlus-Pack-Merger/README.md

 Instructions:

-1:Unpack a fresh copy of your folder and put it under the correct directory in original ie init_free.bin -> ORIGINAL/BIN/init_free
+1:Unpack a fresh copy of your folder and put it under the correct directory in original ie init_free.bin(There is rar inside the program that includes a fresh copy of init_free) -> ORIGINAL/BIN/init_free
 2: Unpack all the mods you want to merge and put them in the modded folder in the order you want to merger ie MODDED/BIN/init_free/modOne
 3:The merger will merge from top down making the mods with names that start first being the ones that have priority over conflicting mods
 4:Run Bin Merger.exe if the command window remians blank, Close the window and try again